Shadrach Ogie: Leyton Orient

-Born in Limerick, Republic of Ireland, Ogie played youth football for local club Pike Rovers.
+Born in Limerick, Ireland, Ogie played youth football for local club Pike Rovers.
 Upon moving to England, Ogie played football in Hornchurch's youth academy, before joining Leyton Orient in 2018.

 On 1 February 2019, after receiving international clearance from FIFA allowing him to play competitive football, Ogie signed a professional contract with Leyton Orient.
 The following day, Ogie made his debut for the club, playing 39 minutes in a 1–0 FA Trophy win against Blyth Spartans.
 In March 2019, Ogie was loaned out to Isthmian League club Bishop's Stortford, making seven appearances and scoring once.

 Following Leyton Orient's promotion back into the English Football League, Ogie's first appearance of the 2019–20 season came in a 2–0 EFL Trophy win against Southend United.

 Dover Athletic (loan)

 On 17 January 2020, Ogie joined Dover Athletic on loan.
 He made his debut for the club in a 0-0 away draw at Notts County and scored his first goal for the club the following week with a superb solo effort in a 2–0 victory over Aldershot Town.